everactive/network-manager/README.md

  $ documentation-builder
 ```

-It will generate all documentation as HTML in the a build/ subdirectory.
+It will generate all documentation as HTML in the build/ subdirectory.
 Open
 it via

 ```